gengyong/luaaa/README.md

 Luaaa is a simple tool to bind c++ class to lua.

-It was implement intent to use only one header file, with very simple interface, easy to integrate to exists project.
+It was implemented intent to use only one header file, with simple interface, easy to integrate to existing project.

-With luaaa, you don't need to write wrapper codes for exists class/function, and you don't need to run any other tool to generate wrapper codes.
+With luaaa, you don't need to write wrapper codes for existing class/function, and you don't need to run any other tool to generate wrapper codes.
 Just define the class to export and enjoy using it in lua.

 Luaaa has no dependencies to other libs but lua and c++11 standard lib, no cpp files.

 To use it, just copy and include 'luaaa.hpp' in source file.